HighNESS Conceptual Design Report: Volume I

-A smaller subset of solutions was then filtered out based on these limits (see \cref{fig:LD2_Optimisation_12_Blahoslav.png}).
-The goal was to select a solution that is close to the utopia point (idealized point with highest recorded performance for both NNBAR and WP7 FOMs), and which also minimizes the moderator volume in order to reduce heatload.
-In the end, this combination of parameters, was selected for the \ce{LD_2} moderator:
+A smaller subset of solutions was filtered out based on these limits (represented as red circles in \cref{fig:LD2_Optimisation_12_Blahoslav.eps}).
+The goal was to select a solution that is close to the Utopia point, and which also minimizes the moderator volume in order to reduce heatload.
+In the end, this combination of parameters was selected for the \ce{LD_2} moderator: